 Clare Morgan gained her M.Phil. in twentieth-century English literature from Lady Margaret Hall, Oxford University, before taking an M.A. in creative writing at the University of East Anglia.
 She then completed her D.Phil. at Oxford with a thesis on post-World War II literature and art.
 Currently director of Oxford University's MSt in Creative Writing and a fellow of Kellogg College, her most recent academic publication is What Poetry Brings to Business (University of Michigan Press 2010), while her new novel, A Book for All and None, will be published in June 2011 by Weidenfeld & Nicolson.
 She is a regular reviewer for the Times Literary Supplement.

-Martins Paparinskis, LLB (University of Latvia), MJur (Dist, Clifford Chance Prize), MPhil (Dist), DPhil, MA (Oxon), is a Junior Research Fellow at Merton College.
-He was recently a Hauser Research Scholar at the New York University (2009-2010), and before that tutored as a Graduate Teaching Assistant in Oxford.
+Martins Paparinskis, LLB (University of Latvia), MJur (Dist, Clifford Chance Prize), MPhil (Dist), DPhil, MA (Oxon), recently left his position as a Junior Research Fellow at Merton College to become a lecturer in the Faculty of Laws at University College London.
+Previously he spent his time as a Hauser Research Scholar at New York University (2009-2010), and before that tutored as a Graduate Teaching Assistant in Oxford.
 Martins has varied research interests in the field of general international law.
 His recent and forthcoming publications mainly address the place of investment protection law and international economic law in the international legal order, including in the International Minimum Standard and Fair and Equitable Treatment (Oxford University Press, Oxford 2012).